 - The risk of breast cancer increases significantly beginning at age 40 and continues to rise as you get older.

 - Mammography has helped reduce breast cancer-related deaths in the U.S. by 30% since 1990.

-- Finding early-stage breast cancer allows more treatment options and a better opportunity for long term survival.
-Early detection allows for much less aggressive treatment and can often be easily completed as an outpatient.
+- Finding early-stage breast cancer allows more treatment options and a better opportunity for long-term survival.

 - 3D mammograms detect breast cancer at an earlier stage with fewer false positives.
-3D mammography, or digital breast tomosynthesis, has also improved our cancer detection rate by more than 50%.
-Stamford Health was the first in the region to offer 3D mammograms to all women and will continue to do so.
+3D mammography has also improved our cancer detection rate by more than 50%.

-- Through the support of community grants, Stamford Hospital is able to provide mammograms to anyone who is uninsured or whose insurance does not cover breast cancer screening, as long as you qualify.
-Please don't let financial concerns stop you.
+- Stamford Health is able to provide mammograms to anyone who is uninsured or whose insurance does not cover breast cancer screening, as long as you qualify.
+Ask your doctor.

 - Stamford Health's Breast Center was the first Accredited Center in the U.S. to be recognized by the National Accreditation Program for Breast Centers (NAPBC) and remains the only accredited program in the Stamford-Norwalk area.
-We are also the recipient of the Gold Prize for the CT Quality Improvement Award.
-This level of recognition shows our ongoing commitment to clinical excellence and patient care.
+This level of excellence shows our commitment to your care.